The Network Manager HUD in Matchmaker mode

 Converting a single-player game to Unity Multiplayer

 Note: UNet is deprecated, and will be removed from Unity in the future.
 A new system is under development.
-For more information and next steps see this blog post and the FAQ.
+For more information and next steps see this blog post.

 This document describes steps to converting a single player game to a multiplayer game, using the new Unity Multiplayer networkingThe Unity system that enables multiplayer gaming across a computer network.
 More info